 OmniRAN went further to virtualize and separate control planes.
 This capability is not available in 3GPP – the operator is assumed to control everything.

-Slices to be adapted to the set of application requirements
+Slices to be adapted to the set of application requirement

 The building block/stone heap and the castle – why IEEE 802 is somewhat different.